 “C’mon,” urged Nathan, turning away.

 Regretfully, Shin abandoned his scrutiny.
 Together, they stepped to the neighboring alley.
 As with most of their assignments, the service side was less impressive than the streetside façade.
-Still, this one was cleaner and more secure than most.
+Still, this one was cleaner and more secure than others they’d visited.

 Adjusting his satchel, Shin approached the access door.
 After groping around various pockets, he found and withdrew his comm.
 Nathan watched him place it on the sensor; watched the familiar green activation light.